thefederationinfo/the-federation.info/README.md

 ### Node

-The 4.x LTS version has been tested.
+The 4.x to 6.x versions have been tested to work.
 For Ubuntu, [follow this guide](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
 Other systems follow [NodeJS](https://nodejs.org/en/download/) docs.

 Install then the Node packages